 The bill amends existing laws regarding the illegal carrying of handguns in Louisiana, specifically addressing negligent carrying of concealed handguns and increasing penalties for violations in certain areas, such as the French Quarter Management District.
-It introduces new provisions that require individuals carrying concealed handguns to notify law enforcement officers of their weapon when approached and allows officers to temporarily disarm individuals suspected of being under the influence of alcohol or drugs.
-Additionally, the bill establishes stricter penalties for negligent carrying, including fines and potential imprisonment, particularly in designated areas.
+It introduces new provisions that require individuals carrying concealed handguns to notify law enforcement officers of their weapon when approached and to comply with requests for temporary disarmament.
+Additionally, the bill establishes that a permit for carrying a concealed handgun is automatically suspended if the permittee is under the influence of alcohol or controlled substances, and it outlines the circumstances under which law enforcement can seize a handgun.

 Statutes affected: